 Joshua Tree National Park is known for its unique landscapes full of Joshua Trees and granite boulders, which are plentiful throughout the park.

-For those who love stargazing, you’ll love that Joshua Tree is an International Dark Sky Park, meaning there is very little light pollution for a stunning night sky.
+We also adore stargazing here because Joshua Tree is an International Dark Sky Park, meaning there is very little light pollution for a stunning night sky.

 With sunset around 5:30 pm this time of year, you’ll enjoy plenty of time to see winter constellations like Orion’s Belt, Gemini, and the Taurus constellation.